Asabeneh/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

 #### Flags

 Flags are optional parameters in a regular expression which determine the type of searching.
-Let see some of the flags:
+Let's see some of the flags:

-- g:is a global flag which means looking for a pattern in whole text
+- g: a global flag which means looking for a pattern in whole text
 - i: case insensitive flag(it searches for both lowercase and uppercase)
 - m: multiline